 I mean, if people are so desperate for food that they are willing to pick it out of a dumpster, risking who knows what kind of diseases, wouldn’t they be okay with leftover food from a restaurant or organization that serves food.
 I think so!

-We can even take the shamefulness of wastefulness beyond the topic of food.
-For instance…
+We even have shameful wastefulness beyond the topic of food.